 The Fishing Program

 Fishing the Litlaá is fly only and no-kill regulations are strictly enforced.
 The river has been well cared for over the years and the result is a remarkable fishery.
-Litlaá is fished with five rods and transport is by 4×4 typically with one guide to 2-3 anglers.
+Litlaá fishes five rods and transport is by 4×4 typically with one guide to 2-3 anglers.

 Though relatively short, the river is broad below the headwaters and very different from most rivers in Iceland.
-Wide meandering pools with cut-banks are typical of the middle and lower section while there are classic glides, riffles/rapids and defined pools in the top.
-The guides know the river and place anglers exactly where they need to be regardless of conditions in order to optimise their effective fishing time.
-Some portions of the river are known haunts for certain species so that an the angler may even choose the target species they wish to catch.
+Wide meandering pools with cut-banks are typical of the middle and lower section.
+There are classic glides, riffles/rapids and defined pools in the top.

 Like most rivers in Iceland, fishing begins at 1500hrs on the first day and ends at 1300hrs on the last day.
-The midday “shift change” allows for stress-free ingress/egress from the aiport in Akurueyri 90 minutes away.
+The midday shift change allows for stress-free ingress/egress from the airport in Akurueyri 90 minutes away.
 It also means for example, that four “days” fishing equates to five days on the river (two half-days and three whole days).
 Fishing generally ends by 2200hrs each evening though the Autumn evenings are somewhat shorter.

 Lodge & Info

-We have reserved the Keldunes Guesthouse for the time slots our clients use to fish the river.
-Located at the headwaters between the springs and the lake, Keldunes offers the absolute best access to the river and every comfort to anglers grinding it out during long days of fishing.
+We reserve the Keldunes Guesthouse for the time slots our clients use to fish the river.
+Located at the headwaters between the springs and the lake, Keldunes offers the absolute best access to the river.
+Anglers grinding it out during long days of fishing have every comfort.
 It’s a two-story, open-plan house with a fantastic view of the lake.
 There is an adjacent garage/dry-room for changing and hanging waders and jackets.
-The bedrooms are all comfortably appointed and anglers are assured of restful sleep and relaxation between shifts.
+The bedrooms are comfortably furnished.
 There is a spacious common room on the top floor beside the kitchen for mingling and dining.
 Hearty Icelandic table fare from local sources is plentiful and prepared to perfection.

-Together with our Icelandic partner, Reliant offers a complete ground package including transfer, fishing/guiding, lodging and food.
-Alcohol is excluded.
-We have spring and autumn slots reserved for the 2018 season, so please contact us at email@example.com for information regarding availability.
+Together with our Icelandic partner, Reliant offers a complete ground package.
+This includes transfer, fishing/guiding, lodging and food.
+The price excludes Alcohol.
+We have a few slots open for 2021 and we’re taking reservations now.
+Contact us at firstname.lastname@example.org for information regarding availability.